 For example, a completely discharged battery requires more than twice as much charge than a half-charged battery.
 Since the electrolyte is nearly pure water and a poor conductor in a completely discharged battery, the current accepted is very low at first.
 Later, as the charging current causes the electrolyte acid content to increase, the charging current will likewise increase.

 Charger Capacity

-For example, a charger which can supply only 5 amperes will require a much longer period of charging than a charger that can supply 30 amperes or more.
+A charger supplying only 5 amperes will require a much longer period of charging than a charger that can supply 30 amperes or more.

-3.6.2 Emergency Jump Starting With Auxiliary (Booster) Battery.
+3.9.2 Emergency Jump Starting With Auxiliary (Booster) Battery.